tock/book/src/course/thread-tutorials/encrypted-sensor-data/encrypted-data.md

-# Signed Sensor Data
+# Encrypted Sensor Data

-We now will extend our networked device to determine if the data we receive originates from our Super Secure Systems device (i.e. is encrypted/signed using our company's encryption key).
-Notice that we currently receive both signed and unsigned data.
+We now will extend our networked device to decrypt the sensor readings we receive from other Super Secure Systems device that encrypt the data using our company's encryption key).
+Notice that we currently receive both encrypted and unencrypted data.

 At a high level, both the sender and receiver of our sensor data possess our unique key.
 For simlicity in this tutorial, we have decided to use AES128CTR